regenwatchdog/regenwatchdog.github.io/casestudies/pepys.md

 		<li>Interviewees often referenced the changing local shops and businesses, including the new-build properties on the estate that feature additional commercial space.
 These changes were seen to be providing for the changing demographic.</li>
 		<li>Aragon Tower (previously a council tower block, now privately owned) is a point of contention among residents and was frequently discussed as symbolic of the loss of council homes on the estate.</li>
 		<li>Residents recognised that the estate’s proximity to the River Thames is what makes it a desirable place to live, and that this added to the gentrification pressure attracting new people to the area.</li>
-		<li>In addition, the Convoys Wharf development was often mentioned, this is adjacent to the estate and is under construction, residents raised concerns about its potential future impacts.</li></ul>
+		<li>In addition, the Convoys Wharf development was often mentioned.
+This development is adjacent to the estate and is currently under construction, and residents raised concerns about its potential future impacts.</li></ul>

 <p class="lead">Here is what some people said...</p>